 We use the term concerns to mean concerns about standards, quality and the information that providers make available in relation to their higher education provision.
 We use the term complaints to mean complaints specifically about QAA.
 We use appeals to mean formal objections to the outcomes of our reviews.

-- the academic standards at a higher education provider
+about a higher education provider in Scotland

 It is not a mechanism for addressing individual complaints or grievances.
 These should still be addressed through the institution's internal mechanisms and, ultimately, via the Scottish Public Services Ombudsman

 Referring Concerns to reviews

 QAA can refer concerns identified through its Concerns Scheme to review teams for consideration.
 To find out more, please see the guidance document Referring concerns to reviews.